AZD2693 for Non-alcoholic Steatohepatitis with Fibrosis

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What makes the drug AZD2693 unique for treating non-alcoholic steatohepatitis (NASH) with fibrosis?
+What evidence suggests that AZD2693 could be an effective treatment for non-alcoholic steatohepatitis with fibrosis?

 This trial is for adults aged 18-75 with non-cirrhotic non-alcoholic steatohepatitis (NASH) with fibrosis, who carry the PNPLA3 148M risk allele.
 They must have a liver biopsy showing NASH and fibrosis stage F2 or F3.
 Excluded are those with other liver diseases, severe kidney disease, abnormal blood counts or certain elevated liver enzymes.